Back then in secondary school, I had the desire to read English. But I also admired those who studied any course related to medicine.

 I wasn’t moved.
 I was good and I knew I was equipped enough to pass the screening exercise.

-The day came and then my turn came.
-I tendered my documents to my examiner (a white man).
-He was very impressed at my university results so he told me to go and that he was satisfied with knowing that I was an exceptional student in nursing.
-But as I was about to open the door to leave the office, he called me back.
+The day came and when it was my turn to be screened, I tendered my documents to my examiner.
+He was highly impressed at my university results.
+On seeing that my result showed that I was an exceptional nursing student back in school, He told me that he was already satisfied.
+But as I was about to leave the office, he called me back.

-As I walked confidently back to him he told me that it occurred to him that I had been working with the administrative arm of nursing for 10 years and that he was told to screen everyone to ensure that they are clinically qualified.
-I gave him a nod and then he went on to ask me a few procedures and to my greatest surprise I couldn’t remember anything up to simple nursing tenses.
+As I confidently walked back to his desk, he gave me a funny look.
+Then he told me that, something had just occurred to him.
+Been that, he was told to screen everyone and ensure that they are clinically qualified, he would have to certify that I am still clinically sound seeing that I had been working with the administrative arm of nursing for 10 years.
+I gave him a nod and then he went on to ask me questions on some nursing procedures.
+To my greatest surprise, I couldn’t remember anything, not even the simple nursing tenses.

-I couldn’t believe It myself.
-I knew immediately that I had lost my job.
+I knew right there that I was going to lose my job.
 After gazing at me in disappointment for a while, he smiled at me and said….
-“You know my dear, the more you make use of a fully charged mobile phone, the more the battery runs down, but when it comes to knowledge, the more you put it in use the more the battery charges.
-I will pardon you but go and put your knowledge in use.
+“You know my dear, the more you make use of a fully charged mobile phone, the more the battery runs down.
+But, when it comes to knowledge, the more you put it in use the more the battery charges.
+Yes, I will pardon you.
+But go and put your knowledge in use.
 The more you exercise it the stronger you become.
 Don’t just lie fallow behind the administrative arm.
 For now you are pardoned!”

-I was very very excited and a week after, I negotiated with a private clinic near by so that I could go there sometimes to work for free just to exercise my knowledge and develop myself and they were very cool with my request.
-BELIEVE NE I WAS VERY FORTUNATE because a lot of my colleagues lost their jobs because of this same reason.
+I was very very excited.
+A week after, I negotiated with a private clinic nearby, so they could allow me come around occasionally to work for them for free, just to exercise my knowledge and develop myself.
+And I’m glad they were very ok with my request.
+BELIEVE ME, I WAS VERY FORTUNATE because, a lot of my colleagues lost their jobs for this same reason.

 But before I put down my pen, I want you to see this story in another way.

 The Holy Spirit was placed by God in you not to keep Him but to use Him.
 You’d always be at loss any time you decide to keep Him in a box and do it your way.
-Thank God The Holy Spirit will never leave us but it is all more to you advantage to put Him in front.
-This you do by praying always (always pray in tongues).
+Thank God!
+The Holy Spirit will never leave us.
+But, it is more to your advantage when you put Him in front.
+You do this by always praying in tongues and surrendering or yielding to him.

 PLEASE ALWAYS REMEMBER THAT THE ANOINTING IS NOT FOR KEEP, IT’S FOR USE!

-Please share this story till it gets to everyone you know…… copy and paste the text below to your friends on social media…
+Please share this story till it gets to everyone you know…… click to Share via WhatsApp 🏹